L. A. Antonova

 of 100-200 km (and of the p parameter in the E region) under

-together.
-Increased values of ne under z 60o are
+the values of z 60o are

 explained by the depleted values of the [NO + ]/[O 2+ ] ratio.
 Owing